 In addition, Eduflow offers a couple of unique features for boosting collaboration in your cohort course:

 - Peer review: This feature allows your students to review each other’s work.

 - Group assignments: This feature lets you create assignments for specific groups among your students, allowing them to submit their work as a group.

 Eduflow’s pricing starts from $0/month with up to 15 active learners.
 The Lite plan, instead, costs $20/month (up to 100 learners), while the Pro plan costs $120/month (up to 250 learners).
 You’ll need to get a custom quote from their team if you have more learners.

 Eduflow’s approach would be the best suited for organizations looking to train their employees, so if that fits your goal, this platform will be the right choice for you.

 Best Cohort-Based Course Platforms: The Final Verdict

 This article looked at the nine best cohort-based platforms and what each of them has to offer.
 We hope you were able to pick the best platform for your cohort courses.

 However, if you’re still not sure, here’s our final recommendation.

 Our top recommendation for teaching cohort-based courses is Thinkific.
-The platform offers excellent features for cohort learning, but if you decide to expand into regular courses or even create a membership site, it will accommodate all of that.
+The platform offers excellent features for cohort learning, but if you expand into regular courses or membership sites, it can accommodate all of that.

-On the other hand, if you’re looking for an all-in-one platform to run your entire business, you can go with New Zenler.
-Apart from powerful course creation tools, the platform lets you build a website, run a blog, create marketing funnels, do email marketing, and more.
+On the other hand, if you’re looking for an all-in-one platform to run your entire business, you can go with Kajabi.
+Apart from powerful course creation tools, it lets you build a website, run a blog, create funnels, do email marketing, and more.

 Finally, if you want to create community-focused cohort courses, we recommend Mighty Networks, as it has the best-in-class community engagement tools.

 We hope you found this guide helpful.
 Do you have more questions?
 Comment them down below, and we’ll be happy to answer.